openwisp/openwisp-firmware-upgrader/docs/user/upgrade-status.rst

   ±25% jitter)
 - A periodic Beat task scans for pending operations whose ``next_retry_at`` has elapsed and re-dispatches them
-- A device deactivated while pending is set to ``failed`` and not retried
+- A device deactivated while pending is set to ``aborted`` and not retried

 **User Actions**: Pending operations can be cancelled the same way as in-progress ones, both from the admin and the REST API.
 Starting another